Total Processing is now part of

 With more and more regulations being continuously rolled out in the payments space, and with the shift in customer behaviour focusing more and more on convenience, it’s not surprising that this is the stand-out business model that’s exponentially growing.
 Taking after the likes of Netflix, Spotify and Amazon Prime, subscription/recurring business models are becoming increasingly popular as automated online payments become the preferred way for customers to pay.

-This blog will cover what we mean by recurring payments, take you through the key need-to-know points about recurring billing and how this automated payment type is on the rise.
+This blog will cover how we define recurring payments, take you through the key need-to-know points about recurring billing and how this automated payment type is on the rise.

 What’s in this article?